SriganeshG/Text-Mining-in-DotA-2/README.md

 Koehrsen, Will.
 "How to Visualize a Decision Tree from a Random Forest in Python Using Scikit-Learn."
 Medium, Towards Data Science, 19 Aug.
 2018, towardsdatascience.com/how-to-visualize-a-decision-tree-from-a-random-forest-in-python-using-scikit-learn-38ad2d75f21c.

 Gonsales, Arthur.
 "An Approach to Choosing the Number of Components in a Principal Component Analysis."
 Medium, Towards Data Science, 12 Sept.
 2018, towardsdatascience.com/an-approach-to-choosing-the-number-of-components-in-a-principal-component-analysis-pca-3b9f3d6e73fe.

-**Work Allocation**

-Cloud computing: Sri

-Paper writing: Headed by Rees, everyone contributed

-Analysis: All

-Model Creation: Headed by Jared, everyone contributed

-Script Writing: All

-Everybody was present at all team meetings